Netcash-ZA/PayNow-ZenCart/README.md

 Revision History
 ----------------

+* 19 June 2015/1.2
+** Changed /admin/ directory to /zcadmin/
+** Fix new method of gathering order totals
+** Fix order total validation in ITN callback
+** Remove securityToken field on checkout form that's causing issues with the SagePay service.
 * 11 May 2014/1.0.1
 ** Improved documentation with callback module.
 ** Fix reference in code to "Service Key"